 - i.
-Amendment PSAK 1: Presentation of Financial StatementsThis amendment clarifies the classification of liabilities as short-term or long-term and this amendment also changes the term "significant" to "material" and provides an explanation regarding material accounting policies. - ii.
+Amendment PSAK 1: Presentation of Financial Statements

+This amendment clarifies the classification of liabilities as short-term or long-term and this amendment also changes the term "significant" to "material" and provides an explanation regarding material accounting policies. - ii.
 Amendment PSAK 16: Fixed Assets - This amendment regulates the treatment of results before the intended use. - iii.
 Amendment PSAK 25: Accounting Policies, Changes in Accounting Estimates, and Errors This amendment provides a new definition of "accounting estimates" and explanations. - iv.
 Amendment to PSAK 46: Income Tax on Deferred Tax on Assets and Liabilities arising from a Single Transaction - This amendment provides for the recognition of a deferred tax asset or liability on initial recognition of a transaction that gives rise to an equal amount of asset and liability.

-For The Three Months Period Ended March 31, 2022 and 2021 (unaudited) (Amounts in the tables expressed in billions of Indonesian Rupiah, unless otherwise stated)
+(Amounts in the tables expressed in billions of Indonesian Rupiah, unless otherwise stated)